 One of the first animals I noticed in the Galápagos was a dead one: an iguana decomposing along the shore of a shallow pond.
 Gaby said the corpses cropping up in these islands might be due to El Niño.
 Furthermore, she said, we likely saw fewer corpses than the conditions warranted, as storms often swept carcasses away.

 El Niño is marked by unusually warm ocean waters in the equatorial Pacific Ocean.
 The warm waters have far-reaching consequences, often affecting weather.
 But another consequence of El Niño's warm water in this part of the world is a disruption of the upwelling that provides nutrients to phytoplankton.
-When the phytoplankton population crashes, it takes down the whole food chain, at least for marine species.
+When the phytoplankton population crashes, it takes down the whole marine food chain, even though the land-based food chain fares well thanks to abundant rains.
+La Niña generally flips these food-chain fortunes, with marine life recovering amidst parched conditions on land.

 From what I could tell, the Endeavour naturalists didn't completely agree about whether an El Niño was underway in July 2014.
 Gaby Bohórquez discussed animal deaths possibly caused by the phenomenon, but Raul (Ruly) Menoscal expressed doubt that current conditions indicated an El Niño.
 He said that by far the worst El Niño conditions he saw struck in 1982-1983.